-A partnership between the University of North Dakota and NORC at the University of Chicago, ND HOPES provides programs, resources, and supports for all residents and tailored programming for rural communities, veterans, and LGBTQIA2S+ youth.
+Partnerships between the University of North Dakota and NORC at the University of Chicago, ND HOPES and ND THRIVES provide suicide prevention programs, resources, and supports for North Dakota residents.

-ND HOPES is led by the University of North Dakota and NORC at the University of Chicago and made possible by the CE22-2204 Cooperative Agreement, award #5 NU50CE002603-02-00 from the Centers for Disease Control and Prevention.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.
+ND HOPES is made possible by the CE22-2204 Cooperative Agreement, award # 5 NU50CE002603-02-00 from the Centers for Disease Control and Prevention (CDC).
+ND THRIVES is made possible by the Garrett Lee Smith State/Tribal Suicide Prevention Program (GLS-ST22), award # 1H79SM086138 from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the CDC or SAMHSA.